 Protection for the API endpoints

-All API endpoints in Integrator, including the private ones, are protected by short-lived JWT tokens.
+All API endpoints in the Etlworks Integrator, including the private ones, are protected by short-lived JWT tokens.

 When you subscribe to our service, we ask you to enter contact information, such as a valid email address.
 We keep it in our database, which is completely isolated from the Internet.

 When you place an order with us, we redirect you to our payment gateway provider, where you will continue entering sensitive/credit information over a secure SSL Connection.